Decommissioning legacy financial applications – turning your data into real insightSarah Whitworth

 This is where a solid framework for effective software asset management comes in.
 Simply put, if an enterprise doesn’t know what legacy financial applications they have then decommissioning them is going to be tricky!
 Cloud based services (that are very easy for anyone in an organisation to subscribe to) and the ’shadow economy’ (where specific individuals or teams have access to data that is available only on request!) are often sources of hidden legacy applications that a less than stringent audit can miss.

-The three-minute explainer video at SAM Charter covers this brilliantly.
+The three-minute explainer video from SAM Charter covers this brilliantly.

 What do I do next?